 - Position your back on an elevated surface (couch or chair).
 The edge of the surface should be at the base of your shoulder blades.
 Bend your knees and have them at 90 degrees.

 - Straighten your right leg to be parallel to your left.
-(Optionally, you can add a weight to your left hip crease.

 - Drive through your left heel to lift your hips to the ceiling, squeezing your glutes and keeping a tight core.